timothynyan/LLM_Sentiment_Analysis_Model/README.md

 This project is a personal endeavor aimed at exploring the intricacies of Large Language Models (LLMs) and their underlying mechanisms.
 Through this initiative, I delve into how LLMs generate meaningful and accurate predictions by analyzing text data and uncovering the layers that contribute to their training process.

 ## Model's Capability
-The model is designed to predict the accuracy of sentiment classifications with a current confidence level of **XXXX**.
+The model is designed to predict the accuracy of sentiment classifications with a current confidence level of **87.32**.
 It achieves this by leveraging a robust training dataset and advanced machine learning architecture.
 With the current configuration, the model is optimized for high-accuracy predictions in diverse sentiment analysis tasks, including:
 - Customer feedback analysis
 - Social media sentiment monitoring
 - Product reviews classification